 - You gave the landlord or agent a reasonable opportunity to get the repairs done

 - The repairs were carried out by a licensed tradesperson (if appropriate).

 After the repairs are done, you need to write to the landlord explaining the details of the repairs and include copies of all receipts.
 The landlord is required to pay you back within 14 days of receiving your notice.
-If they don’t, contact <Fair Trading's free tenancy and real estate complaint service>.
+If they don’t, contact our tenancy complaints service.